-The average commute time for workers who live in this area is 31.0 minutes.
-The average number of vehicles per household is 1.5.
+The average commute time for workers who live in this area is 31 minutes.

-51.2% of the homes are owner-occupied.
-The average length of residence among residents in owner-occupied homes is 20.2 years, while the average renter has been in the same home 7.3 years.
+45% of the homes are owner-occupied.
+The average length of residence among residents in owner-occupied homes is 22.5 years.
+The average renter has been in the same home 8.2 years.